-As an online student at SNHU, there is no average day in the life, because every day is catered to your life and needs.
+As an online student, there is no average day in the life, because every day is catered to your life and needs.
 You can divide your week between school, work and social activities in the way that works best for you.
 This is especially the case when you enroll in an online RN to BSN program.
 Hobson said that her average work day is spent largely on the job, where she'll put in 12-hour shifts.
-Despite the long hours, she'll check Blackboard, the online learning resource used at SNHU, for any class announcements to make sure that she stays on track with her assignments.
+Despite the long hours, she'll check Blackboard, the online learning resource used, for any class announcements to make sure that she stays on track with her assignments.
 On days that she doesn't have to go into work, she's able to dedicate more time to her studies.

-When you've finished your degree program with SNHU, you'll be equipped with the skills that you need for a successful career in the nursing field.
+When you've finished your degree program, you'll be equipped with the skills that you need for a successful career in the nursing field.
 And as the statistics from the American Association of Colleges of Nursing and BLS suggest, the opportunities within the field are continuing to grow, providing jobs for post-licensure graduates and potential advancements for those already in an established career.

-If you are currently a registered nurse, a BSN or master of science in nursing will allow you greater freedom and flexibility in your career growth and opportunities.
-A degree will help open doors to advancement that an RN license alone may not be able to do.
+If you are currently a registered nurse, a BSN or Master of Science in nursing will allow you greater freedom and flexibility in your career growth and opportunities.
+A degree can help open doors to advancement that an RN license alone may not be able to do.
 And because an increasing number of facilities are looking to hire nurses with BSN degrees, completing that program will broaden your pool of potential places of employment.
 An online RN to BSN program or an MSN program will allow you to advance your career while still dedicating yourself to your current position.